ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/330517 Copper Utility Pipe and Tubing.md

    1. Solder shall be tin-silver solder conforming to ASTM B 32, latest revision, Grade Sn94, Sn95 or Sn96.
 Cored solder shall not be used.
 Solder and flux used in joints of potable waterlines shall contain no more than 0.2 percent lead.
 2. Refer to Approved Materials List, or approved equal.
-1. 2.05 BRASS PIPE AND NIPPLES*   1.
-Short threaded nipples and brass pipe shall conform to ASTM B 43, regular wall thickness, except that nipples and pipe of sizes 1 inch and smaller shall be extra strong.
+1. 2.05 BRASS PIPE AND NIPPLES
+	1. Short threaded nipples and brass pipe shall conform to ASTM B 43, regular wall thickness, except that nipples and pipe of sizes 1 inch and smaller shall be extra strong.
 Threads shall conform to ANSI B1.20.1.
 2. Refer to Approved Materials List, or approved equal.
 1. 2.06 BRONZE APPURTENANCES*
 	 1. General: All items specified herein shall be manufactured of bronze conforming to ASTM B62, "Composition Brass or Ounce Metal Castings” and AWWA C800.